Jelmaansuri/SalesWatch/replit.md

 # PROGENY AGROTECH Management System

 ## Overview
 The PROGENY AGROTECH Management System is a comprehensive business management platform designed for PROGENY AGROTECH, a Malaysian agricultural company specializing in fresh young ginger farming and distribution.
 Its core purpose is to provide a complete solution for tracking sales, managing ginger products and customers, analyzing farm performance, and generating agricultural business insights.
 The system aims to streamline operations, enhance decision-making through data analytics, and support the growth of PROGENY AGROTECH's farm-to-market operations.
-Key capabilities include full CRM, product and sales management, detailed plot management for agricultural land, robust reporting with Excel export, and a modern, responsive web interface tailored for Malaysian agricultural practices.
+Key capabilities include full CRM, product and sales management, detailed plot management for agricultural land with bulletproof harvest accumulation logic, robust reporting with Excel export, and a modern, responsive web interface tailored for Malaysian agricultural practices.

 ## User Preferences
 Preferred communication style: Simple, everyday language.